-The investment methodology that underpins our range of KiwiSaver Funds offered in the market as at the date of this policy builds on the following foundations:
+The investment methodology that underpins our range of KiwiSaver funds offered in the market as at the date of this policy builds on the following foundations:

-- a) A combination of smart beta and passive managers; - b) Strategic Asset Allocation approach as opposed to a tactical approach; - c) A neutral currency approach with respect to investment in international equities; and - d) Liquid assets that can be redeemed within one week.
+- a) A combination of smart beta (favouring stocks that exhibit similar characteristics e.g. value, small capitalisation, quality or profitability), sustainability and passive managers; - b) Strategic Asset Allocation approach as opposed to a tactical approach (see section 5); - c) A neutral currency approach with respect to investment in international equities; and - d) Liquid assets that can usually be redeemed within one week.